lassetotl/fys-stk/project 3/data/ReadMe.md

 ### Preprocessed_heart_data.npy

 Our own preprocessing of the data in 'Heart_cleveland_upload.csv', after feature extraction and a train/test split with 20% of the instances allocated to the test sets.
-When loading dataset in python, call four variables like this (with numpy as np): X_train, X_test, y_train, y_test = np.load('Preprocessed_heart_data.npy').
+When loading dataset in python, call four variables like this (with numpy as np): X_train, X_test, y_train, y_test = np.load('Preprocessed_heart_data.npy', allow_pickle=True).